 I’m such a sucker for love stories and these were very well done.
 The build of unexpected, affectionate feelings was authentic and genuine.
 G’s discovery and recognition of Jane’s strong-willed nature, independent streak, and “right-is-right” attitude was adorable and wonderful.
 I was mildly concerned a dreaded love triangle would form between our three MCs, but that was quickly squashed with the arrival of more important characters (and the topic well-handled in G and Edward’s subsequent discussion).

 These three authors taking depressing bits of history and rewriting them as fantasy themed novels with strong, independent women is my perfect retelling.
 The humor in this book was fantastic.
-Everything from the detailed description of clothing (“gold-embroidered pumpkin pants”) to individual bits of dialogue added to the wit of this book.
+Everything from the detailed description of clothing (“gold-embroidered pumpkin pants”) to individual bits of dialogue added to the wit of My Lady Jane.
 This adorable story will be one of my go-to rereads when I need something clever, cute, and funny.
-I cannot wait for the next book in this series.
+I cannot wait to read the next book in this series.

 “He seems all right,” Edward observed as they watched the boy grab a handful of sweets from a passing tray and stuff them into his mouth.
 Then the crown prince picked his nose, and ate that, too.
 “Oh.
 That’s unfortunate.”
 (415)